Firstly, what is a ‘Bare’ Trust?

 Bare Trustee: Benidorm Pty Ltd

 Rolf dies in 2013.
 Sam (Rolf’s friend) is the executor and sole beneficiary of Rolf’s estate.
-In January 2015, the lawyer signs a document declaring that he now holds the shares in Benidorm on trust for Sam absolutely.
+In January 2015, the lawyer signed a document declaring that he now holds the shares in Benidorm in trust for Sam absolutely.

-The Court is asked: is the “acknowledgement of trust after you acquire” subject to stamp duty?
+The Court is asked: is the “acknowledgement of trust AFTER you acquire” subject to stamp duty?